zseri/rfcs/rfcs/0120-no-nested-with.md

 soon as `with` expressions and mutually recursive imports are involved (e.g. as currently present in `nixpkgs/lib/systems/{inspect,parse}.nix`).

-With this approach, any reference to any free variable can be easily resolved to the enclosing `with` expression "scope-include", and because this `with` expression couldn't then be enclosed by another one, even indirectly, no lookup ambiguity exists.

 # Detailed design
 [design]: #detailed-design

 At least warn about any nested usage of `with` expressions, at least when they get evaluated, possibly even when they get parsed.
-After a grace period, abort instead.
+After a grace period ("real time", probably a few months or years, not as in "a timeout when interpreting" because that wouldn't make sense), abort instead.

+When the full approach (aborting instead of warning) is applied, any reference to any free variable can be easily resolved to the enclosing `with` expression "scope-include", and because this `with` expression couldn't then be enclosed by another one, even indirectly, no lookup ambiguity exists.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions